bucomplx/lx394s21/_pages/about.md

 ## Grading and Discussion ##

-We will use Piazza for class discussion and questions, and Gradescope for homework submission and grading.
+We will use Slack for class discussion and questions, and Gradescope for homework submission and grading.
 You will receive an email with details about creating an account and logging on.

 ## Assignments and grading criteria ##